-The sumptuous Beaux-Arts Petit Palais was purposefully built for the 1900 Exposition Universelle (for which the Eiffel Tower was also erected); much like the Louvre, the galleries at Petit Palais are as grandiose as the artworks they welcome.
-The collections are very diverse and span several centuries of visual art history; highlights include painters such as Fragonard, Delacroix, Monet, Cézanne, Rembrandt and Rodin.
+The sumptuous Beaux-Arts Petit Palais was purposefully built for the 1900 Exposition Universelle, for which the Eiffel Tower was also erected; likewise the Louvre, the galleries at Petit Palais are as grandiose as the artworks they welcome.
+The collections are very diverse and span several centuries of visual art history.
+Highlights include Delacroix, Monet, Cézanne, Rembrandt and Rodin.